-Going through the program in the context of a community means that students must learn positive conflict resolution skills and how to express themselves in a healthy way rather than by turning to drugs.
-Students break old habits and replace them with new patterns of behaviour such as learning to be respectful of others, learning to sacrifice for others, and learning to be accountable to others.
+Going through the program in the context of a community means that clients must learn positive conflict resolution skills and how to express themselves in a healthy way rather than by turning to drugs.
+Those in the program break old habits and replace them with new patterns of behaviour such as learning to be respectful of others, learning to sacrifice for others, and learning to be accountable to others.

-Typically students rise early and have little free time, due to a busy schedule of personal devotions, classroom time spent working through Teen Challenge curriculum, meals, counselling, work detail, job and life skills training and recreational activities.
+Typically those in the program rise early and have little free time, due to a busy schedule of personal devotions, classroom time spent working through Teen Challenge curriculum, meals, counselling, work detail, job and life skills training and recreational activities.

-While living in community at Teen Challenge, students’ needs are cared for.
-For example, at the beginning of their program, students are given the opportunity to “shop” for clothing from among the donated clothing available at the residence.
-Of course, students take these items with them when they graduate.
+While living in community at Teen Challenge, clients’ needs are cared for.
+For example, at the beginning of their program, clients are given the opportunity to “shop” for clothing from among the donated clothing available at the residence.
+Of course, clients take these items with them when they graduate.